Label-Retrieval-Augmented Diffusion Models for Learning from Noisy Labels: Label-Retrieval-Augmented Diffusion Model

 \subsection{Label-retrieval Augmentation for Training}

 The noisy nature of labels excludes the availability of clean labels for training.
 To mitigate the issue, we propose a training strategy based on the concept of retrieval augmented learning \cite{blattmann2022semi, long2022retrieval}, such that it is more resistant to label noise.
 Our main assumption is that in a latent space, data points from different classes form distinctive clusters.
 Therefore, the majority of a data point's neighbors are expected to have the same label as the point itself.
-To this end, we used a pre-trained encoder, illustrated as $f_p$ in Figure~\ref{fig:main}, to map the data into an embedding space and retrieve the labels of the $k$ nearest neighbors $\{y^{(1)}, \cdots, y^{(k)}\}$ in the training set.
-The diffusion model was then trained to learn the conditional distribution $p(\Tilde{y}|\mathbf{x})$ of labels within the neighborhood, rather than the distribution of labels $p(y|\mathbf{x})$ for the data point itself.
+To this end, we used a pre-trained encoder, illustrated as $f_p$ in Figure~\ref{fig:main}, to map the data into an embedding space and retrieve a label $y'$ from labels of the $k$ nearest neighbors $\{y^{(1)}, \cdots, y^{(k)}\}$ in the training set.
+The diffusion model was then trained to learn the conditional distribution $p(y'|\mathbf{x})$ of labels within the neighborhood, rather than the distribution of labels $p(y|\mathbf{x})$ for the data point itself.
+We empirically select the value of $k$ based on the KNN accuracy obtained on the validation data, as detailed in Supplementary Section \ref{Appendix-training_detail}.

 Label-retrieval augmentation enables the model to make use of the information from multiple and potentially more accurate labels to improve its prediction performance.
 Algorithm \ref{alg:LRA_training} describes the training procedure.
 Additionally, diffusion models are known to be effective at modeling multimodal distributions.
 By training the model to generate different labels from neighbors based on the same data point, the model can produce stochastic predictions based on the distribution to capture the uncertainty inherent in the data labeling process.
 As a result, the trained model can be used not only as a classifier, but also as a sampler that simulates the actual labeling process.